 Some of the main areas we serve can be found below:

 Schedule a consultation with an experienced Miami Collaborative Divorce lawyer today.
-Call now for your appointment at 305-717-7130, member of the Collaborative Family Law Institute (CFLI) and proud to serve the Miami-Dade County area from our offices at 1541 Sunset Drive, Coral Gables FL, 33143.
+Call now for your appointment at 305-717-7130, member of the Collaborative Family Law Institute (CFLI) and proud to serve the Miami-Dade County area from our offices at 135 San Lorenzo Avenue, Suite 650, Coral Gables, Florida 33146.